HAU-6APSI/TripList/docs/04-weekly-reports.md

-# Weekly reports

-Five minutes a week.
-Add a new section at the top; never edit an old one.

-The value is entirely in writing them **while it is happening**.
-What took four hours and why is invisible a month later, and it is exactly what your journal needs.

----

-## Week of 2026-09-23

-**Done.** I built the first working version of TripList for Angeles City, Pampanga.
-The app can create trips and save destinations, activities, and notes.
-Destinations can be marked as Next, OTW, or Done.
-The app also has a Google Maps view, map-linked destinations, and a Start button for directions.
-I added local suggestions for sisig, coffee, restaurants, breakfast, dessert, and nightlife.
-I also improved the layout and added an Angeles City-inspired design.
+I built the first working version of TripList.
+The app helps users plan trips around Angeles City, Pampanga.
+The app can now:

+Create a trip
+Add destinations
+Add activities
+Add trip notes
+Mark destinations as Next, OTW, or Done
+Show destinations on a map
+Open Google Maps directions
+Add a place from the map to the destination list Recommend places for sisig, coffee, restaurants, breakfast, desserts, and nightlife Save trip data in the browser
+Show a starter trip for new users
+Use an Angeles City and Pampanga-inspired design
+I also added a public GitHub repository and prepared the project for GitHub Pages.

+Stuck
-**Stuck.** The app uses browser storage in demo mode.
+The client is working in demo mode using browser storage.

 The Express API and PostgreSQL database are not connected to the client yet.

-The live Google Maps features also need a restricted Google Maps API key.
+The live Google Maps features need a Google Maps API key.

-**Hours.** Replace this with your real total: **[your hours]**.
+Hours
+I worked for approximately 3 hours.

+Next
-**Next.** Connect the client to the Express API.
-Then set up PostgreSQL and test the full app with real data.
+I will connect the client to the Express API.
+I will set up PostgreSQL and test the full system.

----

-## Week of YYYY-MM-DD

-**Done.** What actually works now, in the deployed app rather than on your laptop.

-**Stuck.** What is not working, and the most specific description you can give.
-"CORS" is not specific.
-"The preflight OPTIONS returns 404 because my router is mounted above cors" is.

-**Hours.** Roughly.
-You will need this to estimate anything, ever.

-**Next.** One or two things, not a wish list.

----

-## Week of YYYY-MM-DD

-...
+I will enable GitHub Pages and test the live website.
+I will continue improving the documentation and security checklist.